-- For the quarter ended December 30, 2021, the higher net losses are related a lower flow-through share premium. - For the quarter ended September 30, 2021, the lower net losses are related to a decrease in professional fees and consultants as well as higher flow through premium. - For the quarter ended June 30 2021, the higher net losses are related to higher share based compensation - For the quarter ended March 31, 2021, the higher net losses are related to higher marketing, consultant and investor relations fees.
+- For the quarter ended March 31, 2022, the higher net loss is related to higher general and administrative costs, lower depreciation and share-based compensation and a lower flow-through share premium. - For the quarter ended December 30, 2021, the lower net loss is related a lower flow-through share premium and lower general and administrative costs. - For the quarter ended September 30, 2021, the lower net loss is related to a decrease in professional fees and consultants as well as higher flow through premium. - For the quarter ended June 30 2021, the higher net losses are related to higher share based compensation.